carlokuyper/communo/README.md

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-* Import Contacts
-  Allowing users to directly import their contacts.
+* Import Contactsa llowing users to directly import their contacts.
 Currently, the system is set up where you can see all users that have an account.
 Will also add privacy

-* Additional Animation and Gesture
+* Additional Animation and Gesture.
 This will improve user experience.

-* Additional Inputs
-  Voice recognition translates spoken words into text.
+* Additional Inputs like voice recognition translates spoken words into text.
 Active face recognition enables the user to influence their tone of voice with factual expression.

-* Backend Improvements
-  Adding machine learning algorithms to learn the user writing style will better analyses the data and provide greater insight.
+* Adding machine learning algorithms to learn the user writing style will better analyses the data and provide greater insight.

 ### Conclusion